Evergy (NYSE:EVRG) Releases FY 2021 Earnings Guidance

 Evergy (NYSE:EVRG) issued an update on its FY 2021 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of $3.200-$3.400 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.330.
+The company provided earnings per share (EPS) guidance of $3.200-$3.400 for the period, compared to the Thomson Reuters consensus estimate of $3.330.
 The company issued revenue guidance of -.

-EVRG has been the topic of several research analyst reports.
-Seaport Res Ptn reissued a buy rating on shares of Evergy in a research report on Wednesday, July 7th.
-Wells Fargo & Company downgraded Evergy from an overweight rating to an equal weight rating and cut their target price for the company from $70.00 to $68.00 in a research report on Tuesday, June 22nd.
-Seaport Global Securities started coverage on Evergy in a research report on Wednesday, July 7th.
-They set a buy rating and a $68.00 price target for the company.
-Finally, The Goldman Sachs Group raised Evergy from a neutral rating to a buy rating and set a $72.00 price objective on the stock in a report on Tuesday, June 15th.
-Two equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
-The company presently has an average rating of Buy and an average target price of $68.20.
+EVRG has been the topic of a number of research reports.
+Wells Fargo & Company cut shares of Evergy from an overweight rating to an equal weight rating and lowered their price target for the stock from $70.00 to $68.00 in a report on Tuesday, June 22nd.
+The Goldman Sachs Group raised Evergy from a neutral rating to a buy rating and set a $72.00 price objective for the company in a report on Tuesday, June 15th.
+Seaport Res Ptn reiterated a buy rating on shares of Evergy in a research report on Wednesday, July 7th.
+Finally, Seaport Global Securities began coverage on shares of Evergy in a research report on Wednesday, July 7th.
+They issued a buy rating and a $68.00 price target on the stock.
+Two investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the company presently has a consensus rating of Buy and a consensus price target of $68.20.

-The company also recently disclosed a quarterly dividend, which will be paid on Monday, September 20th.
-Investors of record on Friday, August 20th will be paid a $0.535 dividend.
-This represents a $2.14 annualized dividend and a yield of 3.13%.
-The ex-dividend date of this dividend is Thursday, August 19th.
-Evergy’s dividend payout ratio is currently 69.03%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Monday, September 20th.
+Investors of record on Friday, August 20th will be paid a dividend of $0.535 per share.
+This represents a $2.14 annualized dividend and a yield of 3.12%.
+The ex-dividend date is Thursday, August 19th.
+Evergy’s dividend payout ratio is 69.03%.

 An institutional investor recently raised its position in Evergy stock.
-Morgan Stanley increased its stake in shares of Evergy, Inc. (NYSE:EVRG) by 35.8% during the second quarter, according to the company in its most recent disclosure with the SEC.
-The institutional investor owned 532,299 shares of the company’s stock after buying an additional 140,195 shares during the quarter.
-Morgan Stanley owned about 0.23% of Evergy worth $32,168,000 at the end of the most recent reporting period.
-81.61% of the stock is owned by hedge funds and other institutional investors.
+Morgan Stanley boosted its holdings in Evergy, Inc. (NYSE:EVRG) by 35.8% in the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 532,299 shares of the company’s stock after purchasing an additional 140,195 shares during the period.
+Morgan Stanley owned approximately 0.23% of Evergy worth $32,168,000 at the end of the most recent reporting period.
+Institutional investors and hedge funds own 85.80% of the company’s stock.

 About Evergy